-In 2019 we traded in well over 10,000 financial instruments, and have access to more than 182 trading venues in over 40 countries around the world.
-We provide liquidity in over 7,000 ETP listings on- and off-exchange, which is well over 50 percent of all ETPs globally.
+During the first half of 2020, we had access to more than 180 trading venues in over 40 countries around the world.

+We provide liquidity in over 7,900 ETP listings on- and off-exchange, which is over 60 percent of all ETPs globally.

-Off-exchange, we provide liquidity in ETPs on a requestfor-quote basis to over 1,200 institutional counterparties across the globe, including banks, asset managers, pension funds, insurance companies, family offices, hedge funds, and others and this number is increasing on an almost daily basis.
+Off-exchange, we provide liquidity in ETPs on a requestfor-quote basis to over 1,400 institutional counterparties across the globe, including banks, asset managers, pension funds, insurance companies, family offices, hedge funds, and others and this number is increasing on an almost daily basis.

-In addition to ETPs we provide liquidity in similar instruments whose value is correspondingly affected by a change in the value of underlying or related assets, such as futures or bonds
+In addition to ETPs we provide liquidity in similar instruments whose value is correspondingly affected by a change in the value of underlying or related assets, such as futures or bonds.